iynehz/perl6-Inline-Scheme-Gambit/README.md

 ## Install

-The author does static linking to the default libgambit.a on his Linux distribution, and present Build.pm and Makefile.in is somewhat ad-hoc.
+The author does static linking to the default libgambit.a on his Linux distribution, and at present Build.pm and Makefile.in is somewhat ad-hoc.
 You may need to modify those files for this module to build on your machine.